Predicting drug-gene relations via analogy tasks with word embeddings: Results

-\paragraph{Gene prediction performance in settings P1Y1, P1Y2, P2Y1 and P2Y2.} Figures~\ref{fig:P1Y1} and~\ref{fig:P1Y2} show the results of experiments with our skip-gram embeddings in settings P1Y1 and P1Y2.
+Figures~\ref{fig:P1Y1} and~\ref{fig:P1Y2} show the results of experiments with our skip-gram embeddings in settings P1Y1 and P1Y2.
 The results in settings P1Y1 and P1Y2 not only follow similar trends to those in settings Y1 and Y2 but also consistently show higher evaluation metric scores.
+From the definition of setting P1Y1, the scores for $y=2023$ are identical to those of setting P1.
+For example, a top-10 accuracy of 0.862 is confirmed in both Fig.~\ref{fig:P1Y1} and Table~\ref{tab:drug2gene_result}.

 The analogy tasks in settings P1Y1 and P1Y2 use detailed pathway information.
 Therefore, predicting the relations that appeared after year $y$ is easier in settings P1Y1 and P1Y2 than in settings Y1 and Y2.
-In addition, the results for the older years show extremely high evaluation metric scores in settings P1Y1 and P1Y2, similar to those in settings Y1 and Y2.
-The evaluation metric scores of the random baseline are close to zero.
+In addition, the results for the older years show high evaluation metric scores in settings P1Y1 and P1Y2, similar to those in settings Y1 and Y2.
+The performance of the random baseline also shows similar trends to those observed in settings Y1 and Y2.

 For the results in settings P2Y1 and P2Y2, see Fig.~\ref{fig:P2Y1-P2Y2} in Supplementary Information~\ref{supp:year-pathway-results}.
 They are very similar to those in settings P1Y1 and P1Y2.
-For detailed results for settings P1Y1, P1Y2, P2Y1, and P2Y2, see Table~\ref{tab:drug2gene_year_pathway_result} in Supplementary Information~\ref{supp:year-pathway-results}.
+For detailed results for settings P1Y1, P2Y1, P1Y2, and P2Y2, see Table~\ref{tab:drug2gene_year_pathway_result} in Supplementary Information~\ref{supp:year-pathway-results}.